RU09342/lab-5-sensing-the-world-around-you-tanner-and-russell/README.md

 ![alt text](https://github.com/RU09342/lab-5-sensing-the-world-around-you-tanner-and-russell/blob/master/Lab5%20images%20and%20videos/Photoresistor%20GIF.gif)

 ### Temperature Sensor
 The temperature sensor device contains all necessary circuitry internally, so no circuit is required; only Vcc, ground, and a pin that varies voltage with temperature.
+For the specific temperature sensor used, for every increase in degree Celsius, the voltage varying pin increased by 10 mV.
 For this lab, ADC values are simply displayed, but Lab 6 precisely calculates the actual temperature.

 ![alt text](https://github.com/RU09342/lab-5-sensing-the-world-around-you-tanner-and-russell/blob/master/Lab5%20images%20and%20videos/Temperature%20Sensor%20GIF.gif)